shea08/shea08.github.io/ISU_Project.md

 * * *

 <img src="https://raw.githubusercontent.com/shea08/shea08.github.io/master/Fig4.jpg" alt="The iPod Touch is taped to the operator’s seat">
+Figure 4.
 The iPod Touch is taped to the operator’s seat

 * * *